 In this section, you enable Azure AD single sign-on in the Azure portal.

-To configure Azure AD single sign-on with Signagelive, perform the following steps:
+To configure Azure AD single sign-on with Signagelive, take the following steps:

 In the Azure portal, on the Signagelive application integration page, select Single sign-on.

 The value is not real.
-Update the value with the actual Sign-On URL.
-Contact Signagelive Client support team to get the value.
-You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.
+Update the value with the actual sign-on URL.
+To get the value, contact the Signagelive Client support team.
+You can also refer to the patterns that are shown in the Basic SAML Configuration section in the Azure portal.

-On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, click Download to download the Certificate (Raw) from the given options as per your requirement and save it on your computer.
+On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, select Download to download the Certificate (Raw) from the given options per your requirement.
+Then save it on your computer.

-On the Set up Signagelive section, copy the appropriate URL(s) as per your requirement.
+In the Set up Signagelive section, copy the URL(s) that you need.

 a.
 Login URL